Industry Insights

 What is Image Provenance?
 The Proactive Solution

-Image provenance offers a fundamentally different strategy.
-Instead of reactively hunting for fakes, it proactively builds a secure, verifiable history for an image from the moment of its creation.
-It provides a factual record, not an opinion.
+Image provenance works the other way around.
+Instead of hunting for fakes after the fact, it builds a secure, verifiable history for an image from the moment of its creation.
+The result is a factual record rather than an opinion about what the picture might be.

 Introducing the C2PA Standard: An Image "Birth Certificate"